root-project/web/download/building_root/index.md

 This will list the generator names at the end of the help text.

-Generators’ names are case-sensitive, and may contain spaces.
+The generator names are case-sensitive, and may contain spaces.
 For this reason, you should enter them exactly as they are listed in the cmake --help output, in quotes.
 For example, to generate project files specifically for Visual Studio 12, you can execute:

     $ cmake -G "Visual Studio 12" path/to/source